opticyclic/apache-camel-examples/02Processor/README.md

 The filename will also be lost and a generic name based on the message will be used instead.

 See [the documentation](https://camel.apache.org/using-getin-or-getout-methods-on-exchange.html) for further explanation.

+## Testing

+This demo also introduces 2 different tests.

+`TextProcessorTest` uses mocks and a `direct` route to isolate the Processor from file activities.

+`TextRouteTest` tests the real route.
+Temporary files are used to keep the tests clean.